TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 About this chapter and what it does *not* cover, first.

-* This documentation assumes an extension is tested with only one major core version.
-It does not support extension testing with multiple target core versions.
-Extensions that support multiple core versions at the same time in the same branch are *not* scope of this document.
+* This documentation assumes an extension is tested with only one major Core version.
+It does not support extension testing with multiple target Core versions.
+Extensions that support multiple Core versions at the same time in the same branch are *not* scope of this document.
-  The core team encourages extension developers to have dedicated core branches per core version.
+  The Core Team encourages extension developers to have dedicated Core branches per Core version.
 This has various advantages, it is for instance easy to create deprecation free extensions this way.

-  If you need test setups for an extension that supports multiple major core versions at the same time, you may run into trouble if using the `typo3/testing-framework <https://github.com/TYPO3/testing-framework>`_ package.
-The development of that package is closely bound to core development and has a relatively high development speed.
-It does contain breaking patches per major core versions, but it should not contain breaking patches for existing major core branches.
-If you now set up testing using typo3/testing-framework with TYPO3 core version 9, it should not break within v9's lifetime.
+  If you need test setups for an extension that supports multiple major Core versions at the same time, you may run into trouble if using the `typo3/testing-framework <https://github.com/TYPO3/testing-framework>`_ package.
+The development of that package is closely bound to Core development and has a relatively high development speed.
+It does contain breaking patches per major Core versions, but it should not contain breaking patches for existing major Core branches.
+If you now set up testing using typo3/testing-framework with TYPO3 Core version 9, it should not break within v9's lifetime.
 But it is likely to break if you upgrade to version 10 or later and may need adaption in your extension codes or setup.

-  If you are looking for test setups that support multiple core versions at once, `nimut/testing-framework <https://github.com/Nimut/testing-framework>`_ may better suit your needs.
+  If you are looking for test setups that support multiple Core versions at once, `nimut/testing-framework <https://github.com/Nimut/testing-framework>`_ may better suit your needs.
 This is however out of scope for this chapter.

-* This documentation relies on TYPO3 core version 9 and higher.
-It is possible to run tests using older core versions and various extensions have done this before.
+* This documentation relies on TYPO3 Core version 9 and higher.
+It is possible to run tests using older Core versions and various extensions have done this before.
 This is however out of scope for this chapter.

 * We assume a Composer based setup.
 Extensions should provide a :file:`composer.json` file anyway and using Composer for extension testing is quite convenient.

-* Similar to core testing, this documentation relies on docker and docker-compose.
-See the :ref:`core testing requirements <testing-core-dependencies>` for more details.
+* Similar to Core testing, this documentation relies on docker and docker-compose.
+See the :ref:`Core testing requirements <testing-core-dependencies>` for more details.

 * We assume your extensions code is located within github and automatic testing is carried out using Travis CI.
   The integration of Travis CI into github is easy to set up with plenty of documentation already available.